Have you ever been to a truly incredible place or captured a perfect moment?

 I know.
 Carrying a tripod around is probably the last thing you want to do when traveling.

-However, it's completely necessary if you're serious about photography.
+However, it's essential if you're serious about photography.
 This is especially true at night.

 Trust me, I know from experience.